ryancyq/ryancyq.github.io/_posts/2024-10-16-changelog-generation-with-github-actions.md

 npm install -g git-cliff@latest
 ```

-Personally, I like the format `cocogitto` for its styling base on conventional_commits messages.
+Personally, I like the format `cocogitto` for its styling base on [conventional commits].
 ```bash
 git cliff --config cocogitto
 ```